Ayalon-Canada Park near Latrun has hiking tracks, cycling trails, places for a picnic, viewpoints, and ruins from various periods.

 Picnic and Barbeque

-There are many picnic tables in different park areas, which is probably why most people visit Ayalon-Canada Park.
+Many picnic tables are in different park areas, probably why most people visit Ayalon-Canada Park.

-In the mentioned picnic areas, signs are stating that bonfires are prohibited.
+In the mentioned picnic areas, signs state that bonfires are prohibited.
 But there are coal bins and stands for BBQ.
 Thus you can prepare a barbeque.

-There are two restrooms in this park – one in the western complex and another in the eastern area.
+This park has two restrooms – one in the western complex and another in the eastern area.